MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-MacCal/README.md

 The system should allow staff to:

 * display the status of a sailing
-* increase passanger tickets sold by one or more
+* increase passenger tickets sold by one or more
-* increase passanger tickets sold by one or more
+* increase passenger tickets sold by one or more
 * display the arrival time